 • Internet services such as Facebook, Google, Twitter, Instagram, do NOT ask for your password through an email.

 • Keep your software and apps up-to-date.
 Having the latest patches that fix most recent vulnerabilities can protect you in the first place.

 • Clean your online traces with Privacy Cleaner Learn more

-Even though, not being a celebrity, you might think that no one would want to hack into your account, it’s still important to keep your information private to prevent any financial loss.
-The attackers might not target at your phone number.
-Yet by having your personal details, they might be able to steal your money.
+Even though, not being a celebrity, you might think that no one would want to hack into your account, but it’s still important to keep your information private to prevent any loss.
+The attackers might not target your phone number, yet by having your personal details, they still might be able to steal your money.